 Our survey indicated that without access to trained support professionals, your team will almost surely become frustrated with Salesforce and stop using it altogether.

 Not only does this mean your reports and dashboards are populated with inadequate data, but productivity and efficiency also go way down.
 If each employee has his or her own siloed method for tracking sales and customer data, you’ve lost the benefit of a central repository for information.

 If it’s a hassle to use Salesforce, your team won’t use it.
 They don’t care how important their adoption rates are to data integrity.
-They just know the software slows them down, and they don’t have resources available to help them quickly and efficiently overcome challenges.
+They just know the software slows them down, and they don’t have resources available to help them quickly overcome challenges.